-U.S. prosecutors rested their insider-trading case against former Goldman Sachs Group Inc. (GS) director Rajat Gupta shortly after the company’s chief executive officer, Lloyd Blankfein, completed his testimony.
+U.S. prosecutors rested their insider-trading case against former Goldman Sachs Group Inc. (GS:US) director Rajat Gupta shortly after the company’s chief executive officer, Lloyd Blankfein, completed his testimony.

 “Your honor, the government rests,” Assistant U.S. Attorney Reed Brodsky told U.S. District Judge Jed Rakoff today in Manhattan federal court.
 Gupta is charged with conspiracy and securities fraud, which carries a maximum 20-year prison sentence.